GerasimovRM/PIL-Desktop/README.md

 # PIL-Desktop
- PIL Desktop is designed to use functions written in PIL to modify photos
+PIL Desktop is an application written using the PyQt5 library and designed to use functions written in PIL to change photos

 MenuBar :: Filters tabs do not work
 Reset all - discard filters